bambielli/star-wars-rpg/README.md

 6) I left a lot of comments and console.log statements on purpose, to help better explain my design decisions / thoughts.

+7) Students should not only deploy their static sites to heroku, but should also deploy to github pages!